cmlykke/rime-liuma/instructions/TUTORIAL.md

 past the first 9 options when using the frequency list here: http://technology.chtsai.org/charfreq/sorted.html:

 - jhxwwo / nhxwwo  騾 5168, 驃 5281, 騄 5405,

+There are a total of 125 different such characters, and their frequency is about 2.54E-6.
+This means that in traditional texts, you will encounter one of them roughly once in 400.000 characters.

 # Multi-character words and phrases